-Those mappings are done in the database table ldap\user\mapping and ldap\group\mapping.
+Those mappings are done in the database table ldap_user_mapping and ldap_group_mapping.
 The user name is also used for the user's folder (except if something else is specified in User Home Folder Naming Rule), which contains files and meta data.

-As of Nextcloud 5 the internal user name and a visible display name are separated.
+The internal user name and a visible display name are separated.
 This is not the case for group names, yet, i.e. a group name cannot be altered.